 Temperature and humidity

-Temperature and humidity can also affect indoor growing.
-Most plants prefer a temperature between 60-80 degrees Fahrenheit and a humidity level of 40-50%.
+Temperature and humidity can also affect indoor growth.
+Most plants prefer a temperature between 60-80 degrees Fahrenheit and a 40-50% humidity level.
 If the air in your home is too dry, you can use a humidifier to increase the humidity level.
 And if it’s too humid, you can use a dehumidifier or grow plants that thrive in high-humidity environments.

 Pruning